utshomax/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

     ![Copy collection URL](https://assets.postman.com/postman-docs/v10/copy-guest-link-collection-v10-2.jpg)

 1. Send the collection URL to external users who you want to view the collection.
 Postman requires external users to sign in to Postman before they can view the collection.
-External users who sign in to Postman using the collection URL are assigned the [Guest role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) at the team level and a limited [Viewer role](/docs/collaborating-in-postman/roles-and-permissions/#collection-roles) at the collection level.

-> Anyone who has access to the collection URL can view the collection.
+> Anyone who has access to the collection URL can view the collection if the toggle next to **Allow Guests with link to view collection** is turned on.

 The collection must be in a team workspace.
 If the collection is in a personal or private workspace, external users will be unable to view the collection.
 For more information, see [Collaborating in team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/).